Hereditary Spastic Paraparesis

 Rome, IT

-Francesco Nicita practices in Rome, Italy.
+Francesco Nicita practices practicing medicine in Rome, Italy.
 Mr. Nicita is rated as an Elite expert by MediFind in the treatment of Hereditary Spastic Paraparesis.
-His top areas of expertise are Hereditary Spastic Paraparesis, Spastic Paraplegia Type 2, Spastic Paraplegia Type 7, Drug Induced Dyskinesia, and Thrombectomy.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Hereditary Spastic Paraparesis, Spastic Paraplegia Type 2, Spastic Paraplegia Type 7, CACH Syndrome, and Thrombectomy.

 What are the latest Hereditary Spastic Paraparesis Clinical Trials?